Ensoniq VFX: Storage

-The VFX-SD also added a floppy disk drive, for additional data archiving purposes, and are used for: single sounds, sets of 6 or sets of 30 sounds, whole banks (60 sounds), single presets, 20-presets bank, single sequence, whole songs etc. Very(!) versatile indeed.

-The format was proprietary to Ensoniq, but shared by the VFX, the EPS sampler and all later models, although cross-loading amongst different models was limited.
+The VFX-SD also added a floppy disk drive, for additional data archiving purposes, and are used for: single sounds, sets of 6 or sets of 30 sounds, whole banks (60 sounds), single presets, 20-presets bank, single sequence, whole songs etc. The format was proprietary to Ensoniq, but shared by the VFX, the EPS sampler and all later models, although cross-loading amongst different models was limited.
 Since it was not MS-DOS compatible, a niche industry sprang up to service the needs of musicians.

 Also, SYS-EX information can be used to send/receive sounds/songs etc. and make parameter changes from a computer software editor.

 Reliability

 The main problem with the VFX line was its reliability.
 Because of the Poly-Key pressure and keybed design (which was in three pieces), it was prone to bending and breaking at the solder points, causing the keyboard not to calibrate when turned on.
 It took Ensoniq quite a long time to remedy this problem in the future models (VFX-SD I/II) and they created a somewhat disappointed customer base.
 Another problem with the synth was its ability to get very warm and cause heat-related issues.
 The heat sink itself would get hot to the touch and cause other problems with heating up the internals of the board, causing 'meltdown' issues (although this mostly happened on US-models).
 These problems were corrected in future versions and other models within the company, and can easily be solved on existing models as well.